 Developing nuclear capabilities has long been a taboo both in Japan and South Korea, but it is steadily gathering acceptance and momentum.

-These capabilities will be necessary to serve as deterrents on their own right.
+These capabilities will be necessary to serve as deterrents in their own right.
 But, more importantly, they may draw out meaningful action from the US.

-On the other side, what Pyongyang wants is assurance of its regime’s survival.
-In diplomatic terms, this may mean officially recognising the state.
+On the other side, what Pyongyang wants is an assurance of its regime’s survival.
+In diplomatic terms, this may mean officially recognizing the state.
 Negotiations to open diplomatic ties will probably have to include some kind of economic assistance as well.
-This will be critical for the North Korea to start developing meaningful industry that it can use to earn foreign currency.
+This will be critical for North Korea to start developing meaningful industries that it can use to earn foreign currency.